 Fresh indie-pop quartet Corella started their journey in Manchester early 2016.
 Joel (Vocals/Guitar), Ben (Vocals/Bass), Jack (Guitar) and James (Drums) are currently bouncing between the studio and the road with their powerful vocals, melodic guitars and pulsating drums.

-Pacific are a Piano-driven Alternative/Indie band from Northwich, UK.
+Pacific are a Piano-driven Alternative/Indie band from Manchester, UK.
 The band consists of brothers & songwriters Anthony Orzel – Vocals/Piano and Daniel Orzel – Synths/Bass/Backing Vocals, Dave Bithell – Guitars and Drew Burns – Drums/Percussion.